farha-connect/lecture-query-system/README.md

 - 8GB RAM minimum (16GB recommended for smoother performance)
 - 10GB free storage for model weights
 - Ollama installed locally

+---

+## Privacy-First Design Rationale

+A core design constraint was keeping everything local.
+Lecture recordings often contain sensitive academic content, and uploading them to cloud APIs creates a privacy risk for students and institutions.
+Every component, transcription, embedding, retrieval, and inference  runs on the user's machine.
+No data leaves the device, no API keys needed, works fully offline.

+This makes the system viable in institutional settings where cloud-based tools are restricted or unavailable, and for students who are simply uncomfortable with their course material being processed by third-party servers.

+---

+## Design Decisions & Tradeoffs

+**Why semantic chunking over sentence-level splitting?**
+Sentence-level splits frequently break mid-explanation.
+Overlapping semantic chunks preserve the explanatory arc of a lecture segment, so the retrieved context actually contains a complete thought rather than a fragment.

+**Why SentenceTransformers for embeddings?** all-MiniLM-L6-v2 is fast, lightweight, and runs locally without GPU requirements — important since the whole point is avoiding cloud dependency.
+The tradeoff is slightly lower semantic precision than larger embedding models, but adequate for lecture retrieval at this scale.

+**Why a custom Modelfile with Llama 3.2?**
+The custom Modelfile lets the prompt be tuned specifically for timestamp-grounded answering — instructing the model to cite sources rather than generate freely.
+Without this, the LLM tends to answer from general knowledge rather than the retrieved lecture content.

+---

+## Limitations & Future Work

+- Validated on short recordings (8 minutes).
+Performance on full 2-hour lectures, especially with varying audio quality, hasn't been formally evaluated yet
+- No user study has conducted  a rigorous comparison of time-to-answer versus manual scrubbing across multiple participants is the most important next step
+- Whisper degrades on low-quality audio or heavy accents
+- Single-turn queries only,  multi-turn conversational retrieval would be a natural extension
+- No speaker diarisation:  can't distinguish instructor from student in Q&A sections

 Tested on an 8-minute lecture recording.
 Works best with clear audio.
 Still being improved — feel free to open an issue if something breaks.